uclayanbo/CodingSamples/README.md

 data analysis and statistical learning.
 I would like to thank Annie Lee and Mellissa Perez for their contributions in the background research and final presentation.

-"tic_tac_toe": Type play() on the console to start a tic tac toe game.
+"R_tic_tac_toe": Type play() on the console to start a tic tac toe game.
 Please first execute the entire script.